Wholesale Organic Spices, Herbs & Botanicals of Quality and Consistency

 - Microbial Reduction (also offered in house)

 We also offer specialized laboratory testing that can be added as per the customer’s request.
 Facilities are all operated under HACCP and HARPC guidelines and are audited by third parties.
 Good Manufacturing Practice (GMP) audits are also conducted by many customers to confirm that guidelines are being followed.
 In addition, we have implemented an allergen control program and a robust traceability program so that our customers receive safe bulk organic spices, herbs and botanicals.

 It is our mission to provide safe and high quality wholesale botanicals, herbs, and spices to our customers.
 While accomplishing this mission, we believe our position on sustainability has had a significant influence on the relationship that we have developed with our customers and suppliers.
-We promote sustainable wildcrafted practices, sustainable agricultural practices, and sustainable manufacturing operations.
+The best wholesale spice distributors are the ones who promote sustainable wildcrafted practices, sustainable agricultural practices, and sustainable manufacturing operations.
 In order for us to grow our business responsibly and positively impact the sustainability of our environment, we are focusing on two areas that we feel can truly make an impact:

 - Reduce the impact of our operations on the environment and supply chains globally.